Grade Level: High school; also scalable for middle school

 - Advanced: Create a multi-jointed finger controlled with fishing line.

 As a class, have students reflect on what worked and what was challenging about the activity.
 Did the code work right away?
 What were the challenges experienced while migrating from a wired to a wireless connection?
 If you did this activity again, what would you change?
+How would you improve?

 How would you use this project as a springboard to control something that matters to you?
 Could you make a Bluetooth lock?
 How might you make a Bluetooth-controlled robot car?
 What other ideas do you have?